Overview of Arrhythmia

-- Atrial fibrillation: Atrial fibrillation is an abnormality of the electrical system in the upper chambers of the heart.
-Typically it causes the heart to beat fast and irregular.
+- Atrial fibrillation: Atrial fibrillation affects the upper chambers of the heart.
+Typically the heart beats fast in an irregular rhythm.

-- Atrial flutter: Atrial flutter is a type of supraventricular tachycardia.
-The electrical problem is in the atria, and the heart beats very fast in a regular rhythm.
+- Atrial flutter: Atrial flutter also affects the upper chambers of the heart.
+The heart beats very fast in a regular rhythm.

-- Heart block: Heart block is a disorder where the electricity does not correctly pass through the electrical pathways of the heart, resulting in an irregular heart beat.
+- Heart block: Heart block is a disorder where the electricity does not correctly pass through the electrical pathways of the heart.
+This results in an irregular heart beat.

-- Long QT syndrome: Long QT syndrome is a disorder of the electrical system where the heart muscle cells take extra time to recover after each heart beat.
+- Long QT syndrome: Long QT syndrome is a disorder where the heart muscle cells take extra time to recover after each heartbeat.